-Anne Graham is a Platinum Adviser with 9 client reviews and an average customer rating of 100%.
-Anne is the CEO of Sigma Wealth Management in Hawthorn, Melbourne.
+Anne Graham is a Platinum Adviser with 12 client reviews and an average customer rating of 4.96 out of 5 stars.
+Anne is the CEO of Storey Wealth Management in Hawthorn, Melbourne.

 There are so many things I love about being a professional financial adviser!
 The combination of using technical knowledge and skill to make a difference in someone’s life is very fulfilling.
 Seeing a client’s shoulders lift as the weight of the world is taken off them as they understand more about their personal financial situation and the options for the future is rewarding.
 And developing a trusting relationship with clients is very satisfying.